mrOranger/BBS/bbs-customers/README.md

 ## E-R Diagram

-Representing these data in form of a E-R diagram, we are able to produce the following result:
+Representing these data in form of an E-R diagram, we are able to produce the following result:
 ![ER Diagram](ER.svg)